cewkrupa/hvdsa_new_members/README.md

 These are extremely rough instructions and I can't help if it doesn't work.
 Ideally this would be set up in a more infra-as-code way so you don't have to copy/paste into a web editor, but that takes time and energy I don't have :)

-Both CSVs _must_ have a column called `AK_ID` that can be used to identify the members.
+Both CSVs _must_ have a column called `actionkit_id` that can be used to identify the members.

 - [Guide on gettings started in Google Cloud Functions](https://cloud.google.com/functions/docs/console-quickstart-1st-gen)